MSW Field Education and Internships

 Denver Campus MSW Program: Field Internship Placement Process & Resources

-If you are an incoming student, you will not be able to access the database until you have met with your Field Advisor.
+If you are an incoming student, you will gain access to the field database around the time you attend field advising.

 woman talking with man at desk